thoughtspot/thoughtspot.github.io/_reference/api/rest-api-reference.md

 ---
 Use the following REST APIs to programmatically manage ThoughtSpot users, user groups, sessions, and data objects.

+To access REST APIs, you must authenticate through SAML SSO.
+For more information on configuring SAML, see [SAML SSO]({{ site.baseurl }}/admin/ts-cloud/configure-saml-spotdev.html).

 <table>
    <colgroup>
       <col style="width:20%" />